iworks/iworks-pwa/readme.txt

 == Changelog ==

+= 1.6.4 (2024-10-01) =
+* Ability to upload SVG file has been removed due to Stored Cross-Site Scripting vulnerability.
+We recommended to install [Safe SVG](https://wordpress.org/plugins/safe-svg/) to allow upload SVG files.
+Props for discovering and reporting to [Francesco Carlucci](https://francescocarlucci.com/).

 = 1.6.3 (2024-09-16) =
 * All empty values where been removed from `manifest.json`.
 * The categories element has been added into `manifest.json`.